 In this Home Flooring Pros post we’re going to run you through three basement vinyl flooring ideas, sheet vinyl, vinyl plank and EVP (engineered vinyl plank).
 As well as the general pros and cons of basement vinyl we will also drill down to look at the advantages and disadvantages of each type, the cost of materials and installation and finally a break down of which is the best vinyl flooring to use in an unfinished, semi-finished or fully finished basement.

 PROS & CONS OF BASEMENT VINYL FLOORING

 This at-a-glance table points out the pros and cons of vinyl basement flooring.
-Your options, reviews of each type and prices follow.
+Your options, an overview of each type and prices follow.

 VINYL FLOORING TYPES AND HOME FLOORING PROS ADVICE

 What types of vinyl floors are available?
 And what is the best type for the kind of basement you have and what your basement is used for?

 We have the answers, so read on!